thucnhu/ruby-is-fun/1-Language Overview and Setup/README.md

 ### Run your first program in Ruby

 -  Create a new file called `hello.rb`
--  In the file, write the following code: `puts "Hello, World!"`
+-  In the file, write the following code: `puts "Hello, World!"` or `print "Hello, World!"` (The difference between print and puts is that puts adds a new line after the string, while print does not.)
 -  Type # to make a comment if needed
 -  Run the file by typing `ruby hello.rb` in the terminal